Sedella Vinos Málaga | Spanish Wine Lover

 The winery employs a combination of modern and old techniques.
 The philosophy verges on the natural wine concept, with minimal intervention and the use of only 20 miligrams of sulphur dioxide after malolactic fermentation (the maximum for conventional red wines is 160mg).
 Traditional barrels are employed along with wood and concrete eggs; experimental terracotta amphorae will soon join.
 Inside all these vessels, Rosillo places a silver coin as an antibacterial remedy.

-Yields are very low (4,000 bottles in the 2012 vintage) and the wine feels truly different, with rustic and earthy notes, ripe fruit and a succesful combination of warm (slate) and fresh (altitude) sensations.
-There's a second wine called Laderas de Sedella.
+Yields are very low (below 3,000 bottles, €25 in Spain) and the wine feels truly different, with rustic and earthy notes, ripe fruit and a succesful combination of warm (slate) and fresh (altitude) sensations.
+There's a second wine called Laderas de Sedella (3,200 bottles, €18).
 It comes from young vines planted on a southern exposure plot as a replica of the ancient north-facing vineyard whose grapes are destined for Sedella.
 It was first made in the 2012 vintage.
-The last addition to the range is a distinctively mineral and sapid dry white made from all the white varieties intermixed in the oldest vineyard.
-Being a staunch advocate of obscure grapes, it shouldn’t come as a surprise that Rosillo has only included 30% of Muscat in the blend.
-The rest are rare varieties like Calona, Montúa, Doradilla or Vijiriega.

 Guided tours of the vineyard and the winery are on offer, as well as wine tastings.
 Nothing special if it was not for the breathtaking landscape that surrounds Sedella; it overwhelms even the most experimented wine travellers.
 Buy the wines at the winery's website